 Executive Vice Provost and Dean, College of Health Solutions, Arizona State University

 Keith D. Lindor, M.D., joined Arizona State University (ASU) in January 2012.
-Before coming to ASU, Dr. Lindor served as dean of Mayo Medical School, was a consultant in the Division of Gastroenterology and Hepatology at Mayo Clinic, and was a professor of medicine in the College of Medicine, Mayo Clinic.
+Before coming to ASU, Dr. Lindor served as dean of Mayo Clinic School of Medicine, was a consultant in the Division of Gastroenterology and Hepatology at Mayo Clinic, and was a professor of medicine in the Mayo Clinic College of Medicine and Science.

 Dr. Lindor's interests include cholestatic liver diseases in adults, particularly primary biliary cirrhosis and primary sclerosing cholangitis as well as nonalcoholic steatohepatitis.
 The primary focus of his research is on clinical trials and means of optimizing the medical management of people with these disorders.